A cohomological interpretation of derivations on graded algebras: Introduction

 Based on this result and a generalization of Zariski's lemma due to Mori and Sumihiro, Wahl gave a cohomological characterization of projective space: If $X$ is smooth and $H^0(X,\Theta_X\otimes\L^{-1})\ne0$, then $(X,\L)\cong(\PP^n_k,\O_X(1))$ or $(X,\L)\cong(\PP^1_k,\O_X(2))$.
 From his investigations, Wahl derived the conjecture~\cite[Conj.~1.4]{Wah83b} that normal graded isolated singularities do not admit negative degree derivations, at least for \emph{some} choice of grading.
 In case of isolated complete intersection singularities (ICIS), where the grading is essentially unique, Aleksandrov~\cite[\S6]{Ale85} studied this conjecture.
 His results are affirmative if at least one defining equation has multiplicity at least $3$, but he also gives counter-examples.

 In this article, we give a cohomological interpretation of homogeneous derivations on an arbitrary finitely generated positively graded normal algebra over an arbitrary field $k$.
-Our approach relies on a construction due to Demazure reviewed in \S\ref{13}: To a $k$-algebra $A$ under consideration, one associates an ample $\QQ$-Cartier $\QQ$-divisor $D$ on $X=\Proj A$, unique up to adding a principal divisor, such that $\O_X(iD)\cong\O_X(i)$ for any $i\in\ZZ$.
+Our approach relies on a construction due to Demazure reviewed in \S\ref{13}: To a $k$-algebra $A$ under consideration, one associates an ample $\QQ$-Cartier $\QQ$-divisor $D$ on $X=\Proj A$, unique up to adding a principal divisor, such that $\O_X(iD)\cong\O_X(i)$ (see \eqref{90}) for any $i\in\ZZ$.
 Conversely, given a normal projective $k$-variety $X$ equipped with an ample $\QQ$-Cartier $\QQ$-divisor $D$, the section ring $A=\bigoplus_{i\in\NN}H^0(X,\O_X(iD))$ is a finitely generated positively graded normal $k$-algebra.
-These two constructions are mutually inverse, hence any finitely generated positively graded normal $k$-algebra $A$ takes the form $\bigoplus_{i\in\NN}H^0(X,\O_X(iD)$ for an appropriate $\QQ$-Cartier $\QQ$-divisor $D$ on $X=\Proj A$.
-Watanabe~\cite{Wat81} translated the depth and the Cohen--Macaulay and Gorenstein properties of $A$ in terms of $D$.
+These two constructions are mutually inverse, hence any finitely generated positively graded normal $k$-algebra $A$ takes the form $\bigoplus_{i\in\NN}H^0(X,\O_X(iD))$ for an appropriate $\QQ$-Cartier $\QQ$-divisor $D$ on $X=\Proj A$.
+Watanabe~\cite{Wat81} described the depth and the Cohen--Macaulay and Gorenstein properties of $A$ in terms of $D$.

-\begin{thm}[Generalized Euler Sequence] Let $X$ be a normal projective $k$-variety with singular locus $Z:=X^\sing$, $D$ an ample $\QQ$-Cartier $\QQ$-divisor and $A$ the section ring. \begin{asparaenum} \item For any $d\in\ZZ$, there is a coherent reflexive $\O_X$-module $\M_{D,d}$ (see \eqref{72}) on $X$ which fits into an exact sequence
+\begin{thm}[Generalized Euler Sequence] Let $X$ be a normal projective $k$-variety with singular locus $Z:=X^\sing$, $D$ an ample $\QQ$-Cartier $\QQ$-divisor and $A$ the section ring. \begin{asparaenum} \item For any $d\in\ZZ$, there is a coherent reflexive $\O_X$-module $\M_{D,d}$ (see \eqref{72}) on $X$ and divisors $W_{D,d}$ and $L_{D,d}$ (see Definition~\ref{12}).
+They fit into an exact sequence

 where $\SH_Z^\bullet$ is Grothendieck's local cohomology sheaf with support $Z$ and $\SDer_X(dD-\log L_{D,d})$ is a certain sheaf of logarithmic derivations (see Definitions~\ref{29} and \ref{12}). \item If $\dim X\ge 1$, then the space of global sections $H^0(X,\M_{D,d})$ identifies with the space $\Der_k(A)_d$ of homogeneous degree-$d$ $k$-linear derivations on $A$. \end{asparaenum} \end{thm}